Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: Background

 The Pareto front is thus the set of trade-off solutions whose objectives cannot be improved without negatively impacting one or more of the other objectives.
 Given an optimized Pareto front, the decision making for which of the solutions to use will depend on each specific application.

-The NSGA-II algorithm, proposed by \citep{deb2002nsgaii}, has an overall functionality similar to that of a standard genetic algorithm.
+As evolutionary algorithms work with populations of solutions, they are often employed for this class of problems \cite{Deb2011, emmerich2018tutorial}.
+Among them, the Non-Dominated Sorting Genetic Algorithm (NSGA-II), proposed by \citep{deb2002nsgaii}, is a popular multi-objective optimization algorithm.
+The NSGA-II algorithm has an overall functionality similar to that of a standard genetic algorithm.
 An initial population of candidate solutions (individuals) is randomly initialized.
 Individual chromosomes are represented either as a vector of integers or of floats.
 Each generation, individuals are evaluated and attributed a fitness score.
 Tournaments are performed to select individuals based on this score, and these selected individuals are subject to the crossover and mutation operators, until a new population is formed.
 The search continues for a maximum number of generations or until a desired solution is found.
 The difference in NSGA-II lies mainly on the selection mechanism, which is supported by two other mechanisms: the non-dominated sorting, and the crowding sorting.

 \begin{definition} A \textbf{non-dominated sorting} of a population $P$ corresponds to sorting each individual into a non-domination class.
 The first domination class $F_1$ is composed of the non-dominated individuals of $P$, the second non-domination class $F_2$ is composed of the non-dominated individuals of $P$ without the individuals in $F_1$, and so on, until no individual is left in $P$. \end{definition}